 6. Sleep well

-A good nights’ sleep before an exam is crucial.
+A good night's sleep before an exam is crucial.
 You need at least seven hours of sleep a night to function at your best.
 Your mind responds quicker and better when it's well rested, so it's worth putting down the pens and getting some rest.

-A good nights’ sleep makes you far more likely to be able to recall everything you’ve revised than if you’ve barely slept at all.
+Sleep well and you'll be far more likely to be able to recall everything you’ve revised than if you’ve barely slept at all.

 So, there we have it: six simple tips that will help you prepare for your exams.
 I wish you all the best for your exams and may you pass with flying colours.